 - Transparency: 70% of Millenials want in-depth menu details on the website and 60% expect food photos.

 - Integrated Mobile Presence: 78% of Millenials look up menus on their smartphones and half follow restaurants via social media marketing for restaurants.

 - Online Ordering Systems for Restaurants: 29% of those 18-34 say restaurant online ordering drives their to-go business.

-- Easy Navigation: A website should let the photography of your food and restaurant shine while still providing all the relevant information
+- Easy Navigation: A website should let the photography of the food shine while still providing all the relevant information.

 Ma’am Sir immediately has a fun, bright, and colorful website featuring the main dining area of the restaurant.
 With their name being slightly goofy, it only makes sense to provide a web experience that replicates an invites customers into their fun atmosphere.
 The navigation of the site is simple, and they only feature their Instagram page which continues to showcase the yummy food and Filipino vibe.
 The restaurant makes the menus and online reservations quickly available underneath the logo so the customer can get to the food as soon as possible.

 Nunu has a nice, clean and simple design with easy navigation.
 Instead of using colors in their text, the colors pop within their food photography.
 There is nothing too robust or distracting so the customer can clearly focusing on the information and food.
 When it comes to overall customer experience, the website clearly was put together with the customer in mind.
 Even the menu is clean and organized so the customer can quickly see what their dining options are.